-Following the latest national restrictions, Library and Learning Services spaces will remain open on an essential only basis.
+Following national restrictions announced in January 2021 and the subsequent Government roadmap and revised Guidelines for HE issued 22nd February, Library and Learning Services spaces remains open on an essential only basis for individual study.
 We ask that you only visit to study or to collect materials if it is essential.

 We are supporting your studies remotely so that you can work online and stay home in line with government and university guidance.

 You can access our electronic library resources 24/7.
 For those not on campus we are also offering a postal loans service for items available in print format only.
 Further information on borrowing, renewing and returning items, including how we have adapted in light of the current lockdown, is available.

 Find out how we are supporting your research and independent study.
 You can get help from specialists in learning and academic skills support, including research and referencing, academic writing, maths/statistics and digital skills via online tutorials, drop-ins, live chat and online workshops.
 Additional study help is available through Studiosity 24/7 and LinkedIn Learning provides access to online courses and videos.

 Our spaces are open for essential access only, for students on specified early-return courses returning to campus for face-to-face teaching from 11 January and March 6th, students who remained in their term time halls of residence, and students who would otherwise face hardship (e.g. no access to IT at home).
 In all cases you should only utilise campus resources when you have to, in order to reduce footfall on campus.